acht1984/machine_learning_for_hacker/README.md

-# machine_learning_for_hucker
+# machine_learning_for_hacker
-for study machine learning for hucker
+for study machine learning for hacker